majingliang/machine_learning/FM/readme.md

 ￼![](http://upload-images.jianshu.io/upload_images/1129359-92da0691440d9857.jpg?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 # Overview
-#### 1.fast_fm_classification
+#### 1.fastfm
-Train by the package 'fastfm' directly.
+Train by the package `fastfm` directly at fastfm_demo.
-It is important to note that the input of fastfm should be sparse data.
+It is important to note that the input of `fastfm` should be sparse data.
 If u got the large amount of continues features,you'll be trouble with the data preprocessing.

-#### 2.fm_rewrite
+#### 2.Fsfm
-We rewrite fm by ourselves and focus helping people get deeper insights about FM.We use the sgd in solving the problems.
+We rewrite fm by ourselves and focus helping people get deeper insights about FM.So we upload it to the pypi named 'Fsfm',you can downlode it if you're interested in it.
+We use the sgd in solving the problems.
 The good news is we can use the continuous variable directly but the speed is a trouble.

 # Dependencies
 - pandas